neu-se/CS4530-Spring-2023/tutorials/week1-user-stories.md

 * **Desirable** means the project is less usable without it, but is still usable.
 * **Extension** describes a User story or COS that is desirable, but may not be achievable within the scope of the project.

+## Minimum Viable Product (MVP)
+An MVP is a product that consists of all essential user stories.
+Developers should prioritize those above others.

 # User Stories and Test-Driven Development

 We model the development process as a cycle of refinements: